-Judy Lewis is a public health sociologist who has been on the Faculty of Medicine at the University of Connecticut Health Center for over 35 years.
-She is currently a professor of Community Medicine and Pediatrics and Director of Global Health Education.
+Judy Lewis is a public health sociologist who has been on the Faculty of Medicine at the University of Connecticut Health Center for over 40 years.
+She is currently Professor Emeritus of Community Medicine and Pediatrics and Director of Global Health Education.
 She served as a founding member and president of the Global Health Education Consortium, the chair of the APHA MCH Section International Health Committee, and is a member of the Management Committee of the Women and Health Task Force.
-Judy has collaborated with the Haitian Health Foundation for the past 25 years, and currently serves as the Research and Technical Advisor.
-She authored, “The Health of Women/Mothers and Children,” in the text Understanding Global Medicine and Health, as well several articles about work on maternal newborn and child health in Haiti, Ecuador and Sri Lanka.
-She has worked in 30 countries conducting research, program evaluations and training.
-Judy was the co-chair of the CORE Safe Motherhood and Reproductive Health Working Group for several years.
+Judy collaborated with the Haitian Health Foundation for 27 years and is currently working on a book with her colleague, Dr. Bette Gebrian, about working with Haitian communities to improve health.
+She authored, “The Health of Women/Mothers and Children,” in the text Understanding Global Medicine and Health, as well several articles about maternal newborn and child health in Haiti, Ecuador and Sri Lanka.
+She has worked in over 40 countries conducting research, program evaluations and training.
+Judy also serves as the Chair of her local public health board, the West Hartford Bloomfield Public Health District.
+Judy was the co-chair of the CORE Safe Motherhood and Reproductive Health Working Group for several years and continues her participation.
 She has been on the CORE Board since 2008.

 Catholic Relief Services

 Mary Hennigan graduated from Tulane University School of Public Health and Tropical Medicine.
 She has worked for different US PVOs on health and nutrition activities.
 Mary began her work in the public health field when she was assigned to the Dominican Republic as a Peace Corps volunteer and worked with Catholic Relief Services.
 Since 2003 she has been a Senior Technical Advisor in Health for CRS.
 She serves as co-chair of CORE Group’s Nutrition Working Group.